DanielKng/YeelightControl/docs/guides/fixing_build_issues.md

 ## Progress Update

-We've made significant progress in resolving the build issues:
+I've made significant progress in resolving the build issues:

 1. ✅ Removed duplicate `Core_Color` definitions by:
    - Moving the definition to a dedicated `ColorTypes.swift` file